Interview Preparation

 Your goal during interviews is to use the knowledge you have gained about yourself and the organization to convince the interviewer that your qualifications match the employer's needs.
 To do this, you must prepare, practice, perform, and follow up.

 Prepare.
 Research the position and the organization to identify connections between you and the position.
-Obtain a detailed job description, and be prepared to connect your past experiences to the new job's responsibilities during the interview.
-Create a list of questions to ask the interviewer, covering a broad range of topics of interest to you—business direction and goals, business philosophy and management style, competitive stance and market growth projections, and career paths/career enhancements.
+Carefully review the job description, and be prepared to connect your past experiences to the new job's responsibilities during the interview.
+Create a list of questions to ask the interviewer, covering a broad range of topics of interest to you—the company's goals for the future, your supervisor's management style, how they fare against competitors in the market, and opportunities for career growth.

 Follow Up.
-After each interview, write a short and timely letter of appreciation to the interviewer.
+After each interview, write a short and timely note of appreciation to the interviewer.
 This will demonstrate professionalism and give you an opportunity to make another positive impression.
+It is fine to do this via email, since sometimes decisions are made more quickly than postal mail can arrive.